IgniteUI/igniteui-docfx/docfx_project/components/grid.md

 <div class="divider--half"></div>

 ### Sorting
 **Sorting** is also enabled on column level, meaning that the **igx-grid** can have both sortable and non-sortable columns.
-This is done via the sortable option, that takes a Boolean value as demonstrated already in the above code examples.
-Additionally the developer may want to have the grid sorted on load, which is done by passing the sorting expression to the State property:
+This is done via the sortable option, which takes a Boolean value as demonstrated already in the above code examples.
+In addition, the developer may want to have the grid sorted on load, which is done by passing the sorting expression to the State property:

 ```typescript
 public ngOnInit(): void {